immunefi-team/Bounty_Boosts/Alchemix/31507 - [SC - Critical] Malicious user could flash-loan the veALCX to i....md

 # Malicious user could flash-loan the veALCX to inflate the voting balance of their account

-Submitted on Mon May 20 2024 13:48:27 GMT-0400 (Atlantic Standard Time) by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 19:48:27 UTC by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31507